START-isms

 Take a first step toward action today.
 There is no such thing as a perfect moment to start something new and you will not have more time tomorrow.
 The time to start something new or different is now.
 Even a small step is movement forward and that momentum can spur a chain reaction.
 Adjustments will follow as we observe how our actions are working, or not working.
 Impactful discoveries, movements, and changes all happen following action - not when we stand still.

 Commit.
 Create.
 Advocate.
-ASD 365: A pledge to equity and inclusion every day.
+A pledge to equity and inclusion every day.

 Independence Facilitators Facilitate Independence

-The role of adults is to empower students to be as independent as possible in their learning, social interactions, and life activities rather than to serve as caretakers or protect them from risks or mistakes.
-Adults play a key role in facilitating the independence of students by intentionally supporting when needed, teaching tools that foster independence, and stepping back to make room for students to engage in age-relevant opportunities on their own or through interdependence with peers.
-Adults keep in mind that independence may look different across the school day, in different settings, across classes, and with various people.
+The role of adults is to empower students to be as independent as possible in their learning, social interactions, and life activities.
+Adults play a key role in facilitating independence by intentionally supporting when needed, teaching students to use tools that foster independence, and allowing students to engage in age-relevant opportunities on their own or with peers.
+Adults keep in mind that independence may look different across the school day, in different settings, and with various people.

 Inclusion is not a readiness model

 IDEA is clear that all students, first and foremost, are general education students.
 Inclusion is not optional.
-Students do not have to earn their way into opportunities, whether that is a general education classroom, a friendship, or an extracurricular activity.
+Students do not have to earn their way into opportunities, whether in a general education classroom, social activities, or an extracurricular activity.
 All students can participate and benefit from inclusion with individualized support.
+Our school communities are stronger when they are built on the foundation of belonging.

 Peer to peer isn’t one more thing, it is the thing

-If you could choose just one evidence-based practice that would have a far-reaching effect on the quality of life of students, choose Peer to Peer.
-It is not just an evidence-based practice, it is a way of being together that focuses on shared experiences in which peers have the opportunity to connect, and build communities where belonging is a priority.
-When implemented with fidelity, no other “thing” has the potential to be as broadly impactful, having lifelong impact on students, families, teachers, schools, and communities.
+If you could choose just one evidence-based practice that would have a far-reaching effect on the quality of life of all students, choose Peer to Peer.
+It is rooted in evidence-based practice and it is a way of being together that promotes belonging, friendship, unity, and a shared experience.
+No other “thing” is that powerful for students, teachers, schools, and communities.

 Use data to tell the story